 Using the faster-bulk plug-in

-The faster-bulk plug-in is a built-in tool that optimizes write operations by aggregating bulk requests based on a specified size and time interval.
-This prevents small-batch writes from blocking the write queue, which makes it ideal for high-throughput scenarios with numerous index shards.
+The faster-bulk plug-in aggregates bulk requests by size and time interval to prevent small-batch writes from blocking the write queue.
+It is suited for high-throughput scenarios with numerous index shards.
 The plug-in is disabled by default and must be manually enabled.
-However, because this aggregation adds latency, the plug-in is not recommended for low-latency write scenarios.
+Because aggregation adds latency, it is not recommended for low-latency write scenarios.

 Usage notes